velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 % has character Raven Goldenbough
 % has character Lishuen Tengali Virteli
 % has planet Carnelian

+% in perspective first-person
+% is narrator Raven Goldenbough

 % to pub/vt/fic/spirals
 % path fic/Spirals